Research

 I. Symbiotic interactions of the marine macroalgae Ulva and its associated bacteria

-Tripartite Community of Ulva
+Tripartite community of Ulva and its associated bacteria.

-II.
+III.
 Regulation of gametogenesis and gametes release in Ulva

 Gametogenesis